 Luckily, the pros at Mission Air Conditioning & Plumbing offer comprehensive Houston sewer inspection services.
 With tools like sewer cameras, we can conclusively determine any problems your sewer line may be experiencing.
 If you’re not convinced that your sewer line needs inspecting, keep reading and let us convince you!

 A sewer inspection is a chance for industry experts to evaluate your sewer line and determine if it is operating properly, needs repairs or is deteriorating in any way.
-We look for structural flaws, blockages and more detailed performance indicators to make sure we can give a confident seal of approval to your system.
+We look for structural flaws, pipe or drain blockages and more detailed performance indicators to make sure we can give a confident seal of approval to your system.
 Even more importantly, we get the chance to identify any repairs we see that need to be completed before they cause a disaster.

 Preventative maintenance like sewer line inspection prevents messy problems from occurring to your sewer line.
 Here are some of the most common repairs we complete on sewer lines that could be prevented on your sewer line: